Azure/azure-iot-sdks/c/serializer/devdoc/serializer_apis.md

 ```

 `WITH_REPORTED_PROPERTY` macro allows declaring a reported property (in the context of DeviceTwin).
-Reported properties have the same type as proeprties declared by `WITH_DATA` macro.
+Reported properties have the same type as properties declared by `WITH_DATA` macro.

 ## WITH_ACTION(actionName, arg1Type, arg1Name, ...)